jenirainerpdx/test/README.md

 First, you do not need to use this starter framework for your project.
-If you would rather use a different build system (maven, javac, ...) you are free to so long as you provide clear commands to build your project and start your com.newrelic.codingchallenge.server.
+If you would rather use a different build system (maven, javac, ...) you are free to so long as you provide clear commands to build your project and start your com.jentest.sockets.server.
 Failure to do so will invalidate your submission.